techidaily/site-iphone-location/source/_posts/quick-steps-to-change-weather-location-on-apple-iphone-15-plus-drfone-by-drfone-virtual-ios.md

 Are you planning a particular activity in the coming days?
 If so, the Ten-Day Forecast feature of Apple iPhone 15 Plus’s Weather app can surely help you in this regard.
 Basically, it provides estimated predictions on atmospheric conditions, precipitations, and temperature for the next ten days.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/sXLLPY11of0?si=-3YNnpnO0wbc0K_-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Severe Weather Alerts

 ![severe weather alert](https://images.wondershare.com/drfone/article/2024/02/ipad-how-to-change-weather-location-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If an extreme weather disturbance is detected in your area, the Weather app will send you an alert straight away.
 It can be a weather advisory issued by the state meteorological bureau or a flash report from a credible source.
 That’s why you should ensure the location settings on your Apple iPhone 15 Plus are well-calibrated.
 If not, take a moment to reconfigure it.
 There are lots of tutorials out there on how to change weather location on Apple iPhone 15 Plus.
 One of them can certainly assist you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Maps